wirzka/CharlieTheSniffer/README.md

 # CharlieTheSniffer
 Charlie The Sniffer is a basic packet sniffer tool that I have created for a university project.
-It is launched fromthe command line interface.
-It provides the live output of the sniffed traffic and/or the output in a pcap file.
+It is launched from the command line interface.
+It provides the live output of the sniffed traffic and the output in a pcap file.

 ### *** DISCLAIMER ***
 This tool is for educational purpose only.
 Before use it, you must ensure that you have the right permissions to run it.
 I am not responsible in any way for any illegal and/or not authorized action that you will carry out.